Dave's Travel Pages

 People would travel from all over Greece to compete in games at Olympia.
 As Greek city states were often at war with one another, a period of truce covered athletes travelling to and from the Games.

 Today, little remains of the buildings that once dominated this impressive site.
-Still, there is enough to give an impression of what it was once like, and visitors can even have the chance to run on a track thousands of years old!
+Still, there is enough to give an impression of what it was once like.
+Visitors even have the chance to run on a track used thousands of years ago in the ancient Olympic Games!

 Olympia was made a UNESCO site in 1989.
 Two museums on site are dedicated to the ancient and the modern Olympic Games.
 Many treasures that were made as offerings to the Gods thousands of years ago were found here, and these too are on display at the Olympia museum.